From Brexit to Partygate, a timeline of Johnson's career

 July 6: Some three dozen junior ministers resign from the government, attacking Johnson's leadership.

-July 7: Johnson agrees to resign as Conservative Party leader and prime minister.
+July 7: Johnson resigns as Conservative Party leader, but plans to remain as prime minister while the leadership contest is held.

 ———